mothur/mothur.github.io/_wiki/mothur_v.1.9.0.md

 in this release is the incorporation of MPI.
 You can still use multiple processors without using MPI, but for those power users that have a cluster and would like to run mothur jobs across machines or nodes, it is now possible.
-We are curious to hear people\'s experiences with the MPI version of mothur.
+We are curious to hear people's experiences with the MPI version of mothur.
 These are just a few of the many new features that we have added to this release.